 Following a Jan.
-26 fundraiser dinner at Jim and Anne DeMartini’s classic car garage, the next CASA fundraiser is Our Light of Hope on May 1 at Brawley’s Del Rio Country Club, where the DeMartinis will be honored for their longtime support of the program.
+26 fundraiser dinner at Jim and Anne DeMartini’s classic car garage, the next CASA fundraiser is Our Light of Hope on May 3 at Del Rio Country Club, where the DeMartinis will be honored for their longtime support of the program.
 Other honorees include Judge Nan Cohan Jacobs, child welfare advocate Sheelah Grant and a yet-to-be-determined social worker.
-For information: Steve Ashman, email@example.com or 548-6320; or www.casaofstanco.org.
+For information: Steve Ashman, firstname.lastname@example.org or 548-6320; or www.casaofstanco.org.

 MODESTO — A new garage that Anne DeMartini and Supervisor Jim DeMartini use to store a fleet of 18 antique vehicles served a double purpose as a fundraising hotspot this past weekend.

 The 150-foot long, 60-foot-wide structure, which was completed this summer after construction began in March, was host to a fundraising dinner for the Court Appointed Special Advocate Association on Saturday, Jan.
 26. The garage stands next to the DeMartinis’ Jennings Road home, which is in a rural Modesto area between Patterson and Ceres.

 Jim DeMartini hopes to host future fundraising events in the building, which includes a kitchen and office with décor from the early 1900s, as well as a 1950s-style diner.

 He described the old structure — 48 feet wide and 80 feet long — as “cramped,” noting that it could fit only 10 automobiles.
 That meant the DeMartinis’ collection, which includes several rare vehicles built between 1909 and 2008, had to be split between the old garage and other locations.
 The former building also lacked bathrooms, Jim DeMartini said.

 “I built this last year because I outgrew the other one,” Jim DeMartini said earlier this month.